hongson890/blockchain-learning/README.md

 # blockchain-learning
 Learning blockchain by simple code to demonstrate how blockchain work.

-- Run following command to install cryto library npm install crypto-js
+- Run following command to install cryto library: npm install crypto-js

 - start program by: